yallowraven/freemusic/README.md

 # Free music

+DISCLAIMER: This is a scatterbrained clump of notes corresponding to the following stream: {STREAM_LINK}

 ## Requirements
 1. Music playlist that is as long as possible
 2. Must consist of CC licensed music